Remote Operations service tasks

 π Remote SpPull

-Description: This service task pulls the file specified in the Remote path and filename parameter from the remote server configured in the Transfer profile parameter.
+Description: This service task pulls the file specified in the Remote path and Filename parameters from the remote server configured in the Transfer profile parameter.

 Triggerable: Yes